-Alphabet, not just known for their youthful good looks ;D but also for their forward thinking geared towards a millennial audience.
-We had a chat with Sam Lane, Co-Founder and Creative of Alphabet.
+Alphabet, not just known for their youthful good looks ;D but also for their forward thinking, geared towards a millennial audience.
+They want to peek into your brains and see how you work creatively and looking at how you evoke emotion and stimulate the senses through the design.
+Read on to hear some sound advice from Sam Lane, Co-Founder and Creative of Alphabet.

 When did you fall in love with design and how did you get started?